 The 2006 Nebraska State quarter depicts an ox-drawn covered wagon carry pioneers in the foreground and Chimney Rock, the natural wonder that rises from the valley of the North Platte River, in the background.
 The coin also bears the inscriptions Nebraska, Chimney Rock, 1867 and E PLURIBUS UNUM.

-Chimney Rock hasn’t changed much since the first pioneers passed through in the 1800’s.
-The only modern developments are the Chimney Rock Cemetery and the Christopher J. Abbot Visitor Center that houses museum exhibits, a hands-on opportunity to “pack your wagon” and a video that tells the story of the great migration West.
+Chimney Rock itself hasn’t changed much since the first pioneers passed through in the 1800’s.
+The only modern developments are the nearby Chimney Rock Cemetery and the Chimney Rock Visitor Center.

 Chimney Rock was designated a National Historic Site on August 9,1956, and is today maintained and operated by the Nebraska State Historical Society.